As expected in a startup like ours, we have a Tech team. 🤓

-We emphasize the meaning of done.
-To us, done means that it’s online on the production servers and that we can use the feature.
-Before, we had "done stuff” that wasn’t in production, so we sometimes forgot it, and it led to an accumulation of features that never saw the light of the day.
+The Tech team emphasizes the meaning of “done.”
+For them, it means that it’s on the production servers and that the feature is ready to use.
+There used to be “done stuff” that wasn’t in production, so they sometimes forgot it, which led to an accumulation of features that never saw the light of the day.

-The Tech Team is a bit like a clock when it comes to meetings: they are well defined, regular, and as short and efficient as possible.
+The Tech team is a bit like a clock when it comes to meetings: they’re well- defined, regular, and as short and efficient as possible.

 They work in a two-week sprint framework: it’s a well-defined period in which the team delivers one small iteration of the product.